react-native-google-signin/google-signin/ios-guide.md

 #### Install Google Sign In SDK

 Again, we offer two ways to do this: with and without Cocoapods.
+Note that we require Google Sign In SDK version >= 4.3.0!

 ##### With Cocoapods